 Some people might give you the impression that the Little Karoo region is dry and desolate and boring.
-Let us assure you that it is quite the opposite from boring.
-We’ll visit Oudtshoorn for a full day of learning about ostriches, exploring an old caves system and geting to know African animals a little better.
+Let us assure you that it is quite the opposite.
+We’ll visit Oudtshoorn for a full day of learning about ostriches, exploring an old caves system and getting to know African animals from close up.
 The town is home to the world’s largest ostrich population, with a number of specialized ostrich breeding farms.
-The Cango Wildlife Ranch provides guests with an amazing variety of animals and interactions with cheetahs, lemurs and crocodiles to name a few.

 Swellendam is the third oldest settlement in South Africa, after Cape Town and Stellenbosch, and was founded by the Dutch East India Company in 1745.
-It is a stunningly quaint town that lies at the foot of the Langeberg Mountains and is well known for its youngberries (a complex hybrid between three different species from the genus Rubus – raspberries, blackberries, and dewberries of the rose family).
+It is a stunningly quaint town that lies at the foot of the Langeberg (Mountains) and is well known for its youngberries (a complex hybrid between three different species – raspberries, blackberries and dewberries.
 We’ll pick up some mouthwatering cheeses from a local shop, you can play 9 holes of golf and for the horse fanatics and hikers there are many trails in the spectacular mountains.

 Click on a destination on the itinerary above to view more information